mogic-le/t3x-scheduler-status/README.rst

   Number of tasks that are currently running.
 ``longrunning``
   Number of tasks that are still running and should have been started again already.
+``next_seconds``
+  Number of seconds when the task will be running in.
+  Negative if it should have started already but could not because it's still running.